-3. Stop pushing, start conversing
+3. Stop pushing.
+Start conversing

 Focus on developing conversations, not campaigns.

-Don’t err on the side of pushing your agenda rather than extending an invitation to talk to converse.
+Don’t err on the side of pushing your agenda rather than extending an invitation to talk and converse.
 To the customer, it feels like “somebody wants something from me” rather than “maybe they can help me get what I want.”
 Do this invite, listen, converse and recommend/help.

 4. The best marketing and selling feels like helping (because it is)